peter88213/novelyst_updater/docs/usage.md

 ### Important

-The *noveltree_updater* plugin only initiates the download process via the system web browser.
+The *nv_updater* plugin only initiates the download process via the system web browser.
 If a download directory is preset, all zip files with the downloaded releases will end up there.
 You then perform the actual installation manually as usual.